ssideris/Text-Summarization-Recommendation-Engine/ReadMe.md

 |----------------------------- SUMMARIZATION AND RECOMMENDATION PROCESS -----------------------------------|

 3. The user loads the 'initial_dataset.csv' and 'contractions.pkl' files in the 'Custom_Text_Summarization.ipynb' notebook to run the custom text summarization model.
 4. The user loads the 'initial_dataset.csv' in the 'Pretrained_Text_Summarization.ipynb' notebook to run the Facebook Bart Large model and produce text summaries.
-The summaries will be used to create a article's recommendation engine.
+The summaries will be used to create an article's recommendation engine.

    4.1 The predicted summaries are converted to embeddings, with which the user can conduct KMeans clustering to create 6 clusters.